 Similar to URLs identifying and locating Web pages, URIs allow to identify and access data, metadata and schema elements in a globally unique way.

 The Linked Data principles were coined by Tim Berners-Lee more than a decade ago.
 Meanwhile they are pretty widely applied on the Web.
 More than 100 Billions RDF Statements are meanwhile available as Linked Data and more than 20% of the Web pages are annotated with structured data according to the schema.org vocabulary backed by the large search engines Google, Bing and Yandex.
-Meanwhile also applying the Linked Data principles in enterprise settings is gaining traction:
+Meanwhile applying the Linked Data principles in enterprise settings as Linked Enterprise Data is gaining traction:

 The W3C Resource Description Framework (RDF) is based on expressing data, information and knowledge in simple statements (also called facts, triples) consisting of a subject, predicate and object (similar as sentences in English).